GioF71/tidal-connect/README.md

 sudo usermod -a -G docker $USER
 ```

+The last command adds the current user to the docker group.
+This is not mandatory; if you choose to skip this step, you might need to execute docker-compose commands by prepending `sudo`.

 ### Configure Audio

 If you have just installed docker with the previous commands, it is probably a good idea to logoff your current ssh session, then log back in.
 Otherwise, just open a ssh connection to your box.
 We need to configure the audio output you want to use for Tidal Connect.
 If your device only has one output, or if that output is also configured as the default output, no configuration might be needed other than the Friendly and Model name.

-#### Only one output
+#### Single audio device

-On one of my Moode boxes, I have a Hifiberry Dac+ Pro Hat, so when I use the command:
+On one of my boxes, I have a Hifiberry Dac+ Pro Hat, so when I use the command:

 ```text
 cat /proc/asound/cards